 Parents may contact the eligibility specialist to start the application process by calling 262-605-6599.
 The eligibility specialist will explain the program benefits and eligibility process, plus assist the family in deciding whether or not the children’s long-term support service is likely to be appropriate for their child.
 If the parent wishes to apply, the consultant will send the family an application packet.

-If you would like to talk to someone for more information about this program, you may also contact the eligibility specialist by calling:
+If you would like to talk to someone for more information about this program, or apply you may also contact the eligibility specialist by calling: